WHY DO I HAVE ANTS IN MY HOME?

 The key to getting rid of ants is to eliminate their nest.
 Killing the ants you see is helpful, but it doesn’t get to the root of the problem.

 Stopping an ant problem yourself can be difficult.
 If the nest is not destroyed, the ants will keep coming back.
 Contacting Plunkett’s Pest Control is the most effective way to ensure your property is kept free of ants.

-At Plunkett’s Pest Control, our goal is to help you in the shortest time possible, causing you the least inconvenience while eliminating your ant problems in the most cost-effective manner.
-We make every effort to be with you the same or very next day.
+At Plunkett’s, our goal is to help you as quickly, conveniently, and in as cost-effective a way as possible.
+We make every effort to be with you the same day or the very next day.